Service

 When should service center construction planning start?

-Can service center construction be phased around active operations or tenant deadlines?
+Can service center construction be phased around business launch dates?

-What usually puts the schedule at risk on service center construction jobs?
+What usually puts the schedule at risk on service center projects in Pflugerville?

-What does closeout look like for service center construction?
+What does closeout look like for service center construction in Pflugerville?